AvidThink Telco Cloud and Edge Report 2023

 Next-generation foundations for communications workloads

-A transition to a cloud-native network means network functions are based upon the adoption of cloud-native architecture principles AND the adoption of cloud-native operations principles.
-Only with both will the transition to cloud-native functions (CNFs) meet the high expectations being set by service providers
+Transitioning to a cloud-native network means network functions are based upon the adoption of cloud-native design principles AND the adoption of cloud-native operations principles.
+Only with both will the transition to cloud-native network functions (CNFs) meet the high expectations being set by service providers.

 Cloud-Native SBCs for CSPs Whitepaper

 Many service providers are only beginning to investigate or plan their transition to a cloud-native implementation.
 Instead, they have implemented a network functions virtualization (NFV) infrastructure in their private cloud to eliminate dependencies on proprietary hardware, to enable more dynamic scalability, and to improve network and service flexibility.

 Ribbon has been already been delivering multiple software products as virtual network functions (VNFs) that can be deployed on OpenStack-based private clouds as well as on public clouds such as AWS, Azure, and GCP.